lorenzoruggerii/lorenzoruggerii.github.io/_posts/2025-12-18-DiffusionDNABERT-new.md

 title: Your Favourite Genomic Model knows more than you think
 date: 2025-12-18 11:12:00-0400
 description: How to generate DNA sequences starting from a BERT-like model?
-tags: formatting math
+tags: genomics BERT diffusion
-categories: sample-posts
+categories:
 related_posts: false
 published: true